Jacksonville Preventive Dentistry

 During the hygiene portion of your appointment, one of our experienced dental hygienists will thoroughly remove plaque and tartar from the surface of your teeth and around your gum line.
 Then, your dentist will perform a complete exam to make sure cavities and gum disease haven’t developed since your last visit.
 Dr. Johnson or Dr. Baxter will also make sure all existing dental work—like crowns, bridges, and fillings—are holding in just like they should.
 Patients leave their six month visit to North Jacksonville Complete Dentistry with that clean-mouth feeling we all love...and the peace of mind that their teeth and gums are happy and healthy.

 We may find evidence of gum (periodontal) disease during your six month checkup and cleaning.
 If we do, don’t worry—about half of the American population have the signs and symptoms of gum disease, but the condition is easy to treat non-surgically when caught in its earliest stages.
-At the very beginning, gum disease can be reversed with improved dental hygiene, like better brushing and flossing at home.
+At the very beginning, gum disease can be reversed with improved dental hygiene, like better brushing and flossing at home on a regular basis.
 If additional care is needed, nonsurgical scaling and root planing (also known as a “deep cleaning”) uses special tools to remove plaque and bacteria above and below the gum line, cleaning the tooth’s root from the substances that cause the infection.
 Scaling and root planing is often completed over several visits to the dentist.

 CEREC® One-Visit Dentistry

 Teeth that have sustained serious damage or severe decay may need more than a filling.
 Often, only a dental crown can fully restore the tooth’s form and function.
 The procedure for dental crowns traditionally requires two or more visits to the dentist’s office, with a few weeks’ waiting in between each one.
-But now, our patients who need a dental crown benefit from the increased convenience and improved results possible with CEREC® one-visit dentistry.
+But now, our patients who need a dental crown benefit from the increased convenience and improved results with CEREC® one-visit dentistry.
 The method uses CAD/CAM technology, which allows your dentist to plan for, create, and place your dental crown in just one appointment.
-And in addition to almost instant results, CEREC® uses digital impressions for improved treatment planning—giving you a dental restoration that looks, fits, and feels just like your natural tooth.
+In addition to almost instant results, CEREC® uses digital impressions for an improved treatment plan—giving you a dental restoration that looks, fits, and feels just like your natural tooth.

 Young teeth need special attention, and many children require a calmer, slower approach in dental care.
 We know our young patients are still figuring out what they think about the dentist—and positive experiences lead to a lifetime of healthy dental habits.
 That’s why our staff takes extra time with children’s appointments.
 We’ll talk to them about their dental hygiene, carefully examine their teeth, and provide any advice or restorative care as needed.
 We can also provide extra defense against cavities with dental sealants and fluoride treatments, for shielding and strengthening the tooth enamel against the plaque and bacteria that cause decay.